ILXNAH/ILXNAH/README.md

 I’m an aspiring DevOps engineer and occasional meme enthusiast (you guessed it).
 My passion lies in automation, infrastructure, and building better solutions.
-I navigate complex challenges with persistence and an open mind, always embracing a learner’s mindset.
+I navigate complex challenges with persistence and an open mind, consistently embracing a learner’s mindset.
 Here’s what’s keeping me curious these days 👇

 ## 🛠 Currently working on